-- If you use the aws:PrincipalOrgID condition key in your resource-based policies to restrict access only to the principals from AWS accounts in your Organization, then you need to change these policies before moving the member account to another Organization.
+- If you use the aws:PrincipalOrgID condition key in your resource-based policies to restrict access only to the principals from AWS accounts in your Organization, then you must change these policies before moving the member account to another Organization.

-- Before migrating, decide what set of features you want for your Organization.
+- Before migrating, decide the set of features that you want for your Organization.
 By default, Organizations support consolidated billing features.
 To access additional features such as service control policies (SCPs), enable all features.

 When a member account leaves an Organization, all charges incurred by the account are charged directly to the standalone account.
-Even if the account move takes only a minute to process, it is likely that some charges are incurred by the member account.
+Even if the account move takes only a minute to process, it's likely that some charges are incurred by the member account.

-When the member account is added to the new Organization, charges are billed to the new payer account.
+When the member account is added to the new Organization, charges are billed to the new management account.

 You might need to update the tax settings on member accounts after you move them to the new Organization.

-To view and edit the tax registration numbers for all member accounts in the Organization, you must sign in as the payer account.
+To view and edit the tax registration numbers for all member accounts in the Organization, you must sign in as the management account.

 Planning the migration process